jzwood/ledgerdemain/spec.md

 - https://personal.math.ubc.ca/~cass/frivs/latin/latin-dict-full.html
 - spells
   - compass
+  - fireball
+      - needs buff. maybe it does not disappear on impact but just goes off the screen. will need to play with that to make sure it doesn't infinite hit enemies it's passing over.
   - light (?)
 - enemies
     - evil (red) wizard (shoots fireballs, moves very slowly)